 Secure storage

 State files need to be stored in a secured and remote location.
-Remote, so that multiple developers working on the same set of Terraform configuration files can have validation access in their workflow.
-This avoids having to maintain multiple copies of state files at the same time handling them manually.
+Multiple developers working on the same set of Terraform configuration files can have validation access in their workflow with a remote location, avoiding the need to maintain multiple copies of state files at the same time and handle them manually.

-Since these state files can potentially secure information and are bound to be accessed multiple times – we need to make sure the storage solution is secure enough.
-Security here not just means security from the attacker’s perspective but also the integrity of the files.
-Corrupted state files can cause high infrastructure cost implications.
+These state files can potentially secure information and will be accessed multiple times, so we need to make sure the storage solution is secure from attack and that the files’ integrity is assured.
+Corrupted state files can incur high infrastructure costs.

 Locking

 Continuing with the integrity aspect, when multiple developers access the same state file multiple times to validate their changes to Terraform config, the race condition may cause the file to be corrupted.
-Thus, there is a need for a locking mechanism.
+This rises the need for a locking mechanism.

 When Terraform operations are performed (plan, apply, destroy), the state files are locked for the duration of the operation.
 If another developer tries to execute their operations during this time, the request is queued.
 The operation resumes when the current operation is completed, and the lock over the state file is released.